 • It makes data manipulation and analytical tasks

 • (allowing more complexity)

 • Applications & data dropped into the Pool become Modules

-• Sets of modules are saved as transparent, easily shared Flows
+• Sets of modules are saved as transparent, easily shared Workflows

-• An Execution Engine manages Flows on one computer—
+• An Execution Engine manages Workflows on one computer—

 or thousands of processors in the cloud